Hannah Jenkins Barnard: Trial and disownment

 Barnard was restricted from preaching to Quakers in the British Isles.
 After the trials, Barnard set sail for the United States in August 1801 and arrived at her home in the late fall of 1801.

 The London Quarterly had swiftly reported her to the Friends Quarterly and Yearly Meeting committees in Hudson, who were quick to disown Barnard from their Meetings.
 She was charged once more in 1801 in Hudson, New York, with heresy, and found herself going through a similar process as she had in England.
 This time, the court was determined to reach a proper judgment.
-By the end of 1801, Barnard was formally expelled from all Meeting groups in the Hudson, and was not allowed to return to the British Isles or Ireland to reconnect with the Friends there.
+By the end of 1801, Barnard was formally expelled from all Meeting groups in the Hudson, and was not allowed to return to the British Isles to reconnect with the Friends there.

 In 1802 she became ill, though she did not identify the illness with which she was afflicted.
 In June 1802, she was disowned from the Hudson Friends, partly due to the disownment by the London Meeting as well as what they described as a contentious disposition during the local proceedings.
 Despite her illness, and loss of community, Barnard did not grieve her former membership and ministry.
 She had told a friend that if the Society of Friends admitted that they made a mistake in judging and disowning her, she would return to the Hudson Meeting.
 Upon her death, the New York Christian Inquirer stated that although disowned, she was loyal to the Society of Friends.